samatict/UniMelb-Data-Science/README.md

 - Past Exams / MSTs
 - Textbooks (for some math subjects only)
 - Assignments (for some CIS subjects only)

-The core subjects will be _italicised_.
+The core subjects will be _italicised_ and the handbook can be [viewed here](https://handbook.unimelb.edu.au/2019/components/b-sci-major-8)

 ## About Me
 - I'm currently a 3rd year undergrad majoring in Data Science.
 - Lab demonstrator for Foundations of Computing (COMP10001).
-- Spatial Data Analyst at UniMelb Infrastructure Services.
+- Spatial Data Analyst Intern at UniMelb Infrastructure Services.

 ### Computing & Information Systems (CIS) Subjects:
 - _Foundations of Computing_ (COMP10001) - (75)